tomwuyutao/effects-of-perceived-transport-integration/README.md

 # README

-Note: This README contains tables in markdown syntax.
-If you cannot render these tables in markdown, you can view the README.pdf file in my submission, which is already formatted.

 ## Folder structure

 `input` contains raw data sources.
 Note that the data source files are almost 10 GB, so I did not upload `input`.